-Port Hacking High School is a BYOD school.
-What is BYOD?
-"Bring your own device" (BYOD) refers to students bringing a personally owned device/laptop to school for the purpose of learning.
+Port Hacking High School is a BYOD ("Bring your own device") school and refers to students bringing a personally owned device/laptop to school for the purpose of learning.
 Students are required to bring devices for classes every day unless told otherwise.
-The device needs to be fully charged and working.
-With minimum Windows 10 installed or a Mac laptop if preferred.
-Laptops with built in keyboards not tablets should be used in classes.